 There are certainly more risks with raw water than with municipal water, but if you are convinced of its benefits, you should do what you can to reduce risks and maximize benefits.
 Here are some tips that can help you stay safe while enjoying the benefits of raw water.

 Get It from a Source You Trust

-With municipal water and other foods, there is a process that you can rely on to take care of risks, but with raw water, you don’t have that option.
+With municipal water and other foods, there is a process that you can rely on to for quality control.
+Good or not, it tends to be consistent.
+But with raw water, there is more uncertainty.
 Instead, you need to rely on the source itself.
 Some companies have shown that they are able to provide raw water that seems reasonably safe.
 Rather than harvesting the water yourself, this is a good option to get started with raw water.